 TwoDay Method Services: Quick start approach

-Requiring that women wait until the onset of menses before they initiate a family planning method is a medical barrier that could result in unintended pregnancies.
+Requiring that a client waits until the onset of menses before they initiate a family planning method is a medical barrier that could result in unintended pregnancies.
 Hence, a quick-start approach to TwoDay Method service delivery was tested.
 167 women in Peru were counseled in TwoDay Method use (regardless of cycle day) and followed for up to seven months.
 No significant differences were observed in correct use, continuation rates, and acceptability of the method between women who were counseled at different points in the cycle.
 These findings suggest that women can be taught and successfully learn to use the method at any time in their menstrual cycle.
+Read Journal Article

 Implications of some traditional practices for TwoDay Method use